One of the great features about being single is more freedom to come and go.

 The FMM is a separate form from the customs sheet (forma aduana), the one that you're given on an airplane before you land to declare the value of what you are bringing in.

 When you have a Visa Temporal, you are in essence a "temporary Mexican," no longer a tourist.
-Each time I go over the border in either direction, when I cross the border into Mexico I have to go to the immigration office (in my case the one at whatever airport I'm in), and show them my green Visa Temporal card.
+This is where it gets tricky.
+In Mazatlán I was told (I had them write it down) that each time I went over the border in either direction, I had to go to the immigration office, and show them my green Visa Temporal card and passport with the card pasted inside.

-They give me the FMM card that tells them where I will be staying/living.
-You can also ask for a FMM form on the plane but you still have to turn the form in at the Mexican immigration office.
-They keep part of the form to enter that informtion into their system about my whereabouts.
-They track us just like we do our immigrants.
+They are supposed to give me the FMM card that tells them where I will be staying/living.
+You can also ask for a FMM form on the plane but I was told that I would still have to turn the form in at the Mexican immigration office, that they would keep part of the form to enter that informtion into their system.

 Pay close attention to the date on the Visa Temporal when it's issued too.
 Even though the Temporary Visa, it has to be renewed yearly, at the place where you initially had it issued.